1dot13/source/gamedir-languages/German_Version/GermanTranslatedMercs-ReadMe.txt

 Known Issues:
 -------------
--multiple voiceactors for Mike [JA2+JA:DG]		| Nothing i can do about -multiple voiceactors for Speck [JA2+JA2:UB+JA:DG] 	| Additional mod: UB+DG voiceset only + Phone-equalizer to speckcam audiofiles
+-multiple voiceactors for Mike [JA2+JA:DG]		| Nothing i can do about -multiple voiceactors for Speck [JA2+JA2:UB+JA:DG] 	| Additional mod: UB+DG voiceset only + Phone-equalizer to speck-com audiofiles
--multiple voiceactors for Tex [JA2:UB+JA:DG] 		| Maybe...
+-multiple voiceactors for Tex [JA2:UB+JA:DG] 		| Only Mike-friendship files affected - hardly noticable.

--multiple voiceactors (only new relationship-lines) for:| Additional mod: Disable the relationship to DG mercs for listet mercenarys again
+-multiple voiceactors (only new relationship-lines) for:| Additional mod: Disabling the relationship of JA2 to DG mercenarys
  |_Hitman, Len, Magic, Scully, Larry, Vicki, Fidel, Fox, Cliff, Wolf, Biff